dynamicalsystemslaboratory/Jails-and-COVID-19/README.md

 Prelims: Contains code to plot data visualizations.

-SIR_Model(0--4).ipynb: Contains the code for the optimal control scenarios.
+SIR Models I and R.ipynb: Contains the code for the optimal control scenarios, Illustrative and realistic.